OnionIoT/documentation/docs/quickstart/setup-wifi.md

 :::tip

-The Omega2 can only connect to 2.4 GHz WiFi networks.
+The Omega2 is compatible with 2.4 GHz WiFi networks.
 Scanning for networks is useful to double-check the Omega can detect your WiFi network.

 Skip ahead to the next section if you know your WiFi network name and don't need to double check compatibility.

 :::